kaliberpoziomka/spider-web/README.md

 when the particles are away from each other.

 The things I want to improve:
-- add the input fields which let the user to costumize the look of animation (line colors, bg color, size)
+- add the input fields which let the user to costumize the look of animation (line colors, background color, size)